- Slim handled brush with good grip

 The idea behind this connectivity is to essentially be a little like having a dentist or hygienist looking over your shoulder saying good, bad, brush for longer, you missed a bit.
 It is about education for better cleaning rather than telling you that you have got it all wrong.

-To take advantage of this, you need and Android or iOS smartphone and Bluetooth 4.0 on your phone.
+To take advantage of this, you need an Android or iOS smartphone and Bluetooth 4.0 on your phone.

 Download the appropriate app and install it on your phone.

-As good as the app is, I feel this is too one of the negatives as some will not see the point of using it or find it more hassle than it’s worth.
+As good as the app is, I feel this may also be one of the negatives as some will not see the point of using it or find it more hassle than it’s worth.
 You don’t have to if you don’t want to.